 b. decreasing expenses relative to sales volume

-It’s important to keep in mind that when it comes to profit margin — much like almost everything else in the industry — what works for one may not work for all.
+It’s important to keep in mind that when it comes to typical restaurant margins — much like almost everything else in the industry — what works for one may not work for all.

 When it comes to restaurant expenses, people often reference the “Big Three”: